nablarch/nablarch-document/en/migration/index.rst

       <version>...</version>
     </dependency>

-When upgrading to Nablarch 6, modify this as follows.
+When migrate to Nablarch 6, modify this as follows.

 **After modification**